Wellness: Metta Meditation, CoverGirl

 Here is the basic formula for practicing Metta Meditation:

 Begin with yourself.
 Calm the mind and heart by taking a few deep breaths.
 Create a mantra such as 'Be Kind', and let that consideration start with yourself.
 Generate loving feelings and repeat words of goodness toward yourself.

 Mentally create a circle around yourself and fill that circle with love.

 Move on from your immediate surroundings.
-Expand your circle to the whole neighborhood, province, town, city country continent world.
-Try to visualize all living beings now within your circle and send them the vibrations of loving-kindness.
+Expand your circle to the whole neighbourhood, province, town, city country continent world.
+Try to visualise all living beings now within your circle and send them the vibrations of loving-kindness.
 Send a genuine heartfelt wish that all beings experience deep well-being and total freedom from stress.